 Still on the Old Town Square, this striking pink and white Rococo building was originally built for the Golz family, though it was later partially used during the 19th century as a schoolhouse, frequented by a young Franz Kafka.
 Today, the curriculum is strictly art-based – it houses a wing of the Prague National Gallery – with permanent exhibitions displaying the gallery’s Asian art collection.

 Cultural appetites sated, it’s time to hit the shops.
 Forget the designer stores and high street chains of the new town, there’s plenty of more traditional shopping to be had in the Old Town.
-Garnets are Prague’s national gemstone, and crystal has been a Bohemian speciality since the 14th century.
+Garnets are Prague’s national gemstone, and crystal has been a Bohemian specialty since the 14th century.
 Head to the Celetná and Dlouhá roads, both of which lead off of the square, as this is where many of the best stores are situated.

-Throughout your tour of Prague Old Town, one landmark dominates the skyline.
+Throughout your tour of Prague's Old Town, one landmark dominates the skyline.
 Slightly sinister in its bearing, the Church of Our Lady Before Tyn is said to have inspired Walt Disney’s designs for Sleeping Beauty’s Castle.
-Built in the 14th century, it has a gothic exterior with asymmetrical twin steeples but its interior was remodelled into a highly ornate Baroque style in the 17th century.
+Built in the 14th century, it has a Gothic exterior with asymmetrical twin steeples but its interior was remodelled into a highly ornate Baroque style in the 17th century.
 It also houses the oldest organ in Prague – the instrument dates back to 1673 and is still in fine working order.